error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandPi.md

 1
 2

-This is not a redefinition of π itself, but a normalized convention within segmented spacetime, where the unit circle is defined relative to one full oscillation.
+This is not a redefinition of π itself, but a normalized convention within Segmented Spacetime, where the unit circle is defined relative to one full oscillation.
 This means that π is expressed in terms of rotational frequency, not geometrical circumference.